radicallyopensecurity/password-training/Readme.md

 ```

 # Setup instruction for Windows 10 (64-bit)
-## Download and isntall binary
+## Download and install binary
 ```
 https://docs.docker.com/desktop/windows/install/
 ```

-Locate the blue button that says "Docker Desktop for Windows" and click it
+Locate the blue button that says "Docker Desktop for Windows" and click it.
 This will download the binary

 ## Install
-Locate the downloads on your filesystem and open it.
+Locate the download on your filesystem and open it.
 It will want to make changes to your system, click yes.

 Note: Windows will need to be restarted as part of the installation process.

 At one point, it will ask you to install WSL.
-Follow this instruction presented.
+Follow the instruction presented.
 Upon completion, restart docker.

 ## Build docker image
-# Build the docker image
 Perform this step before the training.
 This step requires an internet connection.

 ## Change the working directory to the directory containing this file